mapsam/beepboop/README.md

 }
 ```

-### `GET /accounts/<account>`
+### `GET /account`

-Get a single account.
-Returns the full account object from the database.
+Get a single account or download account data.

+A request without query parameters will return the full account object from the database.
 Example account object:

 ```JSON
 {